ThomasVestergaard/Disruptor-net.Metrics/README.md

  - How much (percentage) of your ringbuffer is avilable.
  - Dump this data in your favorite loggin framework via sinks.

 It will have a small impact on the overall performance of your ringbuffer.
 You need to choose carefully how you use it - If you log too much too often you will ruin performance.
-Play round with the settings to find what suits your needs.
+Play around with the settings to find your sweet spot.

 # Usage - 3 easy steps